Why Most Home Warranties Don't Cover Your Roof

 Roof Leak Coverage as an Add-On: Top Companies Compared

-| Company | Monthly Add-On Cost | Coverage Limit | Notable Details |
+| Company | Add-On Status (2026) | Coverage Limit | Notable Details |

 |---|---|---|---|

-| First American Home Warranty | ~$8/month | $1,000 | Covers tar/gravel roofs; included in Premium plan |
+| First American Home Warranty | Add-on or bundled with Premium plan | $1,000/term | Covers tar/gravel and composition shingle roofs |

-| 2-10 Home Buyers Warranty | ~$8/month | $1,000 | Covers flashing; unlimited workmanship guarantee |
+| 2-10 Home Buyers Warranty | Add-on available on all plans | $1,000/term | Includes flashing; unlimited workmanship guarantee |

-| Choice Home Warranty | ~$6/month | $500 | Lowest cost option; excludes tile/shake/shingle roofs |
+| Choice Home Warranty | Optional add-on or higher tier | $500/term | Lowest cost; excludes some specialty roof types |

-| Select Home Warranty | Included free | Varies | No inspection needed; available in 46 states |
+| Select Home Warranty | Included free in most plans | Limited | No inspection required; popular budget pick |

-| Liberty Home Guard | Varies | Limited (1-year) | Non-structural leaks only; no pre-inspection required |
+| Liberty Home Guard | À la carte add-on | Limited (1-year) | Non-structural leaks only; quote-based pricing |

 When evaluating these plans, always ask whether the add-on requires a roof inspection before purchase, as some companies deny coverage for damage that predates the contract start date.
+Our home warranty add-ons guide covers other optional coverages worth bundling.

 Roof Leaks vs. Structural Roof Damage: Know the Difference

 One of the most misunderstood aspects of home warranty roof coverage is the distinction between a roof leak and structural roof damage.
-These are treated very differently — both by home warranty companies and homeowners insurance providers.
+These are treated very differently by both home warranty companies and homeowners insurance providers.

 When Homeowners Insurance Steps In